Nawab Wajid Ali Shah Prani Udyan: Attractions

-Different Species
+Species

 The zoo receives about 1,100,000–1,200,000 visitors annually.
 The zoo is home to 463 mammals, 298 birds, and 72 reptiles representing 97 species, including the royal Bengal tiger, white Bengal tiger, Asiatic lion, gray wolf, hoolock gibbon, Himalayan black bear, Indian rhinoceros, blackbuck, swamp deer, barking deer, hog deer, Asiatic elephant, giraffe, zebra, European otters, hill mynahs, giant squirrels, great pied hornbill, golden pheasant, silver pheasant etc. The zoo is successfully breeding swamp deer, blackbuck, hog deer and barking deer, white tiger, Indian wolf and several pheasants.
 It is one of the only two zoos in India to exhibit an orangutan (the other being the Kanpur Zoo).

 Toy Train

-A Toy train was started in 1969.
+A Toy Train was started in 1969.
 The rolling stock consisting of engine and two coaches is the gift of Railway Board.
-The train was inaugurated on the Children's Day 14 November 1969 by the then Chief Minister of Uttar Pradesh.
+The train was inaugurated on the Children's Day 14 November 1969 by the then Chief Minister of Uttar Pradesh, Chandra Bhanu Gupta.
 The track is 1.5 km long and has crossings and signals.
-Rides start from Chandrapuri station and travels to almost every section of the zoo.
+Rides start from Chandrapuri station and travel to almost every section of the zoo.

 The glorious chapter in Lucknow’s history came to an end on Wednesday, 21 November 2013 as the journey of the ‘toy train’ that chugged in the city zoo for the last four decades, came to a halt.
 The 44-year–old toy train, that carried lakhs on it, was pulled out of service owing to plans of a revamp.
 The toy train has been parked in front of the state museum in the zoo premises.
-It was gifted to Lucknow zoo in 1969 by the Railway Board.

 A new ‘Shatabdi–look–alike’ four–bogey toy train made by a Noida-based company started operating in the zoo premises on 28 February 2014.
-The new track alignment laid from 22 November 2013 onwards ensured that the new train could cover the maximum sightseeing area of the zoo.
+The new track alignment laid from 22 November 2013 onwards ensured that the new train could cover maximum sightseeing areas of the zoo.